oracle/weblogic-kubernetes-operator/documentation/3.3/content/userguide/aks/_index.md

 | Fail deployment if application does not become ACTIVE. | If selected, the deployment will wait for the deployed application to reach the **ACTIVE** state and fail the deployment if it does not.
 For more details, see the [Oracle documentation](https://aka.ms/wls-aks-deployment-state) |
 | Number of WebLogic Managed Server replicas | The initial value of the `replicas` field of the Domain.
 For information, see [Scaling]({{< relref "/userguide/managing-domains/domain-lifecycle/scaling.md" >}}). |

-When you are satisfied with your selections select **Next : TLS/SSL configuration**.
+When you are satisfied with your selections, select **Next : TLS/SSL configuration**.

 #### TLS/SSL configuration